MehediHasanUthan/ml-journey/notes/day-01.md

 The dataset i used is the built in dataset of torchvision library labeled CIFAR10.
 This dataset contains 60000 images and has 10 classes.
 Using the features of torchvision library i have loaded the train and test datasets.

 ## Result
+After trainig the model on whole dataset we get this outputs.
 - Final train acc: 94.46%
 - Final test acc:  75.28%
 - Best test acc:   75.78% at epoch 8